 Items included in the financial statements of the Fund are measured in the currency of the primary economic environment in which the Fund operates (the "functional currency").
-Based on the guidance provided in International Accounting Standard ("IAS") 21, The Effects of Changes in Foreign Exchange Rates, the Manager has determined that the functional currency is Canadian dollars.
+Based on the guidance provided in International Accounting Standard ("IAS") 21, the Manager has determined that the functional currency is Canadian dollars.
 The financial statements of the Fund are presented in Canadian dollars which is the Fund's presentation currency.